natasharp/fullstack2020-part0-part1-part2/part2/phonebook/README.md

+Phonebook is simple and small React app for saving contacts.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run server`

+Starts json-server on port 3001 and provides initial data for phonebook React app in development mode.

 ### `npm start`